dcarrasquet/MDiNE-Explorer/README.md

-# mdine_python
+# iMDiNE
- Transposition of the R MDiNE package into Python and creation of a graphical interface for it.
+ iMDiNE is a Python application permitting the interactive analysis of differential co-occurrence networks of species.